 When the lifeguards on duty hear thunder, a whistle is blown and swimmers are asked to exit the water and remain five feet back from the water for 30 minutes from the last sound of thunder.

 When lightning is sighted by the lifeguards, an announcement will be made that everyone must EXIT THE POOL and CLEAR OFF THE ENTIRE POOL AND ALL DECK AREAS for 30 minutes from the last visible lightning strike.
 When lightning is in the area, the National Weather Service recommends that you go to a safe building or vehicle.
 Do not shelter under trees.
 You are not safe anywhere outside during a lightning storm.

 We appreciate everyone’s understanding and cooperation during summer storms.
 Our ultimate goal is to keep everyone safe and happy throughout the swimming season.

-A lane in the pool is reserved for lap swimming only.
-Patrons not actively swimming laps are not permitted in that lane.
+Patrons not actively swimming laps are not permitted in the lap lanes when lap swimmers are present.
 Swimmers may not swim through or jump over the lap swimming lane to get into or out of the pool.

 Before or after normal operating hours, the pool may be used for swim team practice, staff meetings, or other purposes.
 During these functions, the pool is closed to all individuals not involved in those activities.

 The North & South areas of the wooden pool deck, as well as the Dan Martin Pool House Conference Room, are available on a reservation basis for birthday parties and other similar group functions.
-Reservations may be made online or by speaking with the Garden Hills Pool staff.
-The pool is not available for private use outside of normally scheduled operating hours.
-All parties are subject to the following rules:
+Reservations may be made online.